twentybelow/docker-e2e-protractor/README.md

 1. Clone this repository.
 2. If you have any environment variable which is used for your test project, provide here [environment file](utils/testenv).
 The following variable is mandatory for the Docker image:
-  - TESTCONF=`e2e.conf.js` here should add your e2e test configuration JS file (for our project it is `e2e.conf.js`)
+  - TESTCONF=`e2e.conf.js` here should add your e2e test configuration JS file (for example `e2e.conf.js`)
 3. Build the [Docker image](https://docs.docker.com/engine/reference/commandline/build/#tag-image-t).
 ```
 docker build -t sequenceiq/protractor-runner .
 ```
 4. Execute your Protractor test configuration in [Docker](https://docs.docker.com/engine/installation/) container:
 ```
-docker run -it --rm --name protractor-runner --env-file utils/testenv -v $(pwd):/protractor/project sequenceiq/protractor-runner
+docker run -it --rm --name protractor-runner --env-file utils/testenv -v $(PWD):/protractor/project sequenceiq/protractor-runner
 ```

   - `utils/testenv` the location (full path) of the `testenv` file on your machine
   - `sequenceiq/protractor-runner` built Docker image name
-  - `$(pwd)` or `pwd` the root folder of your Protractor test project
+  - `$(PWD)` or `pwd` the root folder of your Protractor test project
     - For example the local folder where the [ULUWATU functional E2E tests](https://github.com/sequenceiq/uluwatu-e2e-protractor) project has been cloned from GitHub.
     - The use of **PWD is optional**, you do not need to navigate to the Protractor test project root.
-If it is the case, you should add the full path of the root folder instead of the `$(pwd)`.
+If it is the case, you should add the full path of the root folder instead of the `$(PWD)`.

 # Advanced options and information

 ## Protractor direct connect
 Protractor can test directly using Chrome Driver or Firefox Driver, [bypassing any Selenium Server](https://github.com/angular/protractor/blob/master/docs/server-setup.md#connecting-directly-to-browser-drivers). **The advantage of direct connect is that your test project start up and run faster.**

-To use this, you should change your [config file](https://github.com/sequenceiq/uluwatu-e2e-protractor/blob/master/e2e.conf.js#L76):
+To use this, you should change your [config file](https://github.com/sequenceiq/uluwatu-e2e-protractor/blob/master/e2e.conf.js#L15):
 ```
 directConnect: true
 ```